 Levees are defined in the Cross Section Data dialog box, in the Levees panel.

-Alternatively, the user can utilize GIS polylines to define levees.
+As another option, the user can utilize GIS polylines to define levees.
 From the Input ribbon menu, select the Assign Entities menu item and then choose the Assign Levees command.
 This will display the Assign Levees dialog box.

 From this dialog box, the user can select GIS polylines to define the levees.